Hello Paneristi,

 Typical changes are:

 To know which evolution a specific reference has, you have to know the specific production year (called series).
-A typical question from a Paneristi is “from which series is the PAM?”.
+A typical question from a Paneristi is “from which series is that PAM?”.

 Following you can see some comparison of evolutions.